 Add okra, gumbo base, 1/4 cup parsley and fish sauce.
 Stir.

-Cook for 10-15 till sauce is slightly thickens.
+Cook for 10-15 until sauce is slightly thickens.

 Stir often so the sauce doesn’t scorch in the bottom.
 Taste.
 Turn off the heat.
 Stir in the rest of the tomatoes and parsley.